ntnn19/AlphaFold3_workflow/README.md

 cd alphafold3_workflow
 ```

-An example JSON and CSV files is available in the example directory:
+An example JSON and CSV files are available in the example directory:
 example/example.json
 example/all_vs_all.csv
 example/pulldown.csv